 Since this is a national park, you won’t be starved for wildlife.
-Today Black Wildebeest, Eland, Blesbok, Oribi, Springbok and Burchell’s zebra graze its wild, grassy pastures, while rare bearded vultures circle the skies above the lost pathways of the San hunter-gathers, who once dwelt in the park's caves.
+Black wildebeest, eland, blesbok, oribi, springbok and burchell’s zebra graze in the wild, grassy pastures, while rare bearded vultures circle the skies above the lost pathways of the San hunter-gathers, who once dwelled in the park's caves.

-Become a real-life fossil hunter on the ancient Drakensberg mountain range in the Golden Gate National Park.
+Become a real-life fossil hunter in the ancient Golden Gate National Park.